vascodennis/frontend-podcast-platform/README.md

 ```bash
 npm run build
 ```
-This will create a .next directory containing the optimized output.
+This will create a <b>.next</b> directory containing the optimized output.
 After building the application, you can run it in production mode with:
 ```bash
 npm start
 ```